kentonv/lanparty/guide.md

 You need to install Linux on your server.
 This guide cannot cover all the details of how to do that, but there are many resources available on the internet.

 This guide works best with Debian or a Debian-derived distro like Ubuntu.
-The guide was tested using Debian 10 (Buster), and previously I had almost the same setup working on Ubuntu 18.04 (Bionic).
+The guide was tested using Ubuntu 18.04 (Bionic).
 With other distros, you may have to tweak the instructions a bit, as files may be located in different places, packages may have different names, etc.

 During installation, you should tell the installer to manage your disks with LVM.
 You should create at least two volume groups: one containing the disk that will hold the server's operating system, and another containing the disks you will use for the client machines' master image and overlays.
 If you want to use RAID anywhere in here, you should also configure that during installation.